janl/hoodie-app-ember-example/README.md

 ember server
 ```

-Ues [ember-hoodie](https://github.com/courajs/ember-hoodie).
-If you see an error
-that `ember-hoodie` cannot be found, create `node_modules/ember-hoodie/addon/index.js`
+Uses [ember-hoodie](https://github.com/courajs/ember-hoodie).
+If you see an error that `ember-hoodie` cannot be found, create `node_modules/ember-hoodie/addon/index.js`
 with this content:

 ```js